These guides are AI-generated educational summaries — not legal or medical advice.

 Reporting only current symptoms and omitting recent complications within the past 12-24 months

-Why: The 60% criteria requires at least one episode of variceal hemorrhage, portal gastropathy, or hepatic encephalopathy within the PAST YEAR.
+The 60% criteria requires at least one episode of variceal hemorrhage, portal gastropathy, or hepatic encephalopathy within the PAST YEAR.
 If you had an episode 8 months ago but are currently in a stable period, you still qualify - but only if the examiner knows about the episode.

-Do this instead: Prepare a written timeline of all hospitalizations, emergency room visits, and acute complications in the past 24 months with approximate dates.
+Instead: Prepare a written timeline of all hospitalizations, emergency room visits, and acute complications in the past 24 months with approximate dates.
 Bring hospital discharge summaries if available.
 Explicitly state the dates of each episode during the interview.

 Impact: 60%